dtcooper/crazyarms/docs/index.md

     lowest priority.
 It just acts like it.
 Enter, the **failsafe.** This is a track that plays on simple repeat.
-The preloaded track is ridiculously annoying hold music but can be changed using the Station Configuration module in the admin site.
+The preloaded track is ridiculously annoying hold music but can be changed using the Station Configuration module in the station admin site.

 [^1]:
     Crazy Arms tries very hard to reject invalid audio files, but it is